Switch-Bros/easy-scsmodmanager/README.md

 <h3 align="center">💛 Support This Project</h3>

-If this manager saves you from clicking a 300-mod list into shape one row at a time, consider supporting its development.
+If this manager saves you from clicking a 300-mod list into shape one row at a time, PLEASE consider supporting its development.
 Every contribution - no matter how small - helps keep the project alive.

 <p align="center">
   <a href="https://www.paypal.com/donate/?hosted_button_id=HWPG6YAGXAWJJ">